 History

-To read the history of the Spaç labor camp, click here.
+To read the history of the Spaç prison-camp, click here.

 By special order of the Minister of Internal Affairs, Camp No. 2 was established.
 The opening of this camp marks the beginning of the history of the Spaç labor camp.
 From 1951 to 1968, it served as a 'mobile' work unit, and all who worked there were political prisoners.

-Until March of this year, it assisted Camp No. 1 in Urë Vajgurore with the construction of the airfield.
-It was then transferred to Vlashuk near Kuçovë due to the need for work on the Devoll-Thanë irrigation canal, which was 8 km long.
-The camp was moved to Rinas for 4 years for the construction of the airport.
+Until March of this year, it assisted Camp No. 1 in Ura Vajgurore in the construction of the airfield.
+It was then transferred to Vlashuk near Kuçovë, due to the need for works for the construction of the Devoll–Thanë irrigation canal, with a length of 8 km.
+The camp was transferred to Rinas for 4 years for the construction of the airport.

 The Vjosë-Levan-Fier irrigation canal was constructed; for this reason, the camp was transferred to Shtyllas in Fier.